Last Updated on 10 February, 2024 by Rejaul Karim

 An extremely sophisticated type of market strategy, quantitative trading uses different quantitative data points, such as price, volume, open interest, and others, to find potentially tradable opportunities in the markets.
 The analysis is based on research and quantitative measurement, which breaks down complex patterns that depict the market sentiment into numerical values that can be quantified.
 This process is completely different from qualitative analysis, which evaluates opportunities based on subjective factors like brand goodwill or management expertise and uses discretion to decide whether to buy a security or not.

 Quantitative trading focuses on current and historical data.
 The two data points most commonly used in this analysis are price and volume, but any parameter that has a numerical value — or can be quantified in one way or another — can be incorporated into a strategy.
 Lots of publicly available databases can be used to mine data points for building mathematical models for quantitative trading, and these alternative data points identify patterns outside of the traditional financial sources.
-Social media, for example, can be a source of data for a trading model — a trader might build tools to monitor investor sentiment across social media.
+Social media, such as Youtube, Twitter, and Rumble, for example, can be a source of data for a trading model — a trader might build tools to monitor investor sentiment across social media.

 Expectedly, quantitative trading is now popularly used, both at individual and institutional levels, for high frequency, algorithmic, arbitrage, and automated trading.
 However, it tends to require a lot of computational power, which is why it has always been exclusively used by large institutional investors and hedge funds.
 Fortunately, technological advancement, in recent times, has enabled an increasing number of individual traders with the appropriate skills to do it on their own.